Flu outbreak causes school closures for some KS districts

 The district says flu is the main culprit, but there is also strep going around, affecting students and staff.

-The Kiowa County school district also canceled classes this week due to illness.
+due to illness.
 Students in the district are out of school Thursday and Friday.

 With the school closures comes news this week that Kansas is the